Home Cell Phone Surveillance video suggests $140k Best Buy mobile cellphone heist

 Surveillance video suggests $140k Best Buy mobile cellphone heist 1

-Surveillance video released Monday displaying a weekend robbery at a Best Buy in which extra than $100 thousand well worth of mobile phones had been stolen.
-The Richland County Sheriff’s Office says it took place around 3 in the morning Saturday.
-Four humans stole more than a hundred and fifty phones worth around $142,000 bucks from the commercial enterprise on Two Notch Road.
+Surveillance video released Monday displays a weekend robbery at a Best Buy in which more than $100 worth of mobile phones were stolen.
+The Richland County Sheriff’s Office says it took place around 3 a.m.
+Saturday.
+Four humans stole more than a hundred and fifty phones worth around $142,000 from the commercial enterprise on Two Notch Road.

 mobile cellphone heist

 Remember that Ion-lithium batteries at the time were coming off the assembly lines and were quite expensive – they did not exist in this size for anything but NASA and military usage.
-I had these original cell phones that were nickel hydride powered, quite an inferior battery technology for modern cell phones.
-The Mitsubishi Cell Phone has a strap on it so you can carry it like a purse, and I often felt foolish taking it until, of course, it rang, and I unzipped the top, pulled out the handset on the phone, and began talking.
+I had these original cell phones that were nickel-hydride powered, quite an inferior battery technology for modern cell phones.
+The Mitsubishi Cell Phone has a strap on it so you can carry it like a purse, and I often felt foolish taking it until, of course, it rang, and I unzipped the top, pulled out the handset, and began talking.
 I can recall that everyone stared as if I was a secret CIA agent, was working for MI6, and my name wasn’t Lance; it was James Bond.
 You see, at that time, not very many people had cell phones, and they were costly.
-Another one of my first phones was an Audiovox 1000 model, which was quite large, and it was mounted in my car, a car phone – cell phone.
+Another one of my first phones was an Audiovox 1000 model, which was quite large, and it was mounted in my car, a car phone-cell phone.
 The box that ran the Cell Phone was mounted under the seat, and a cradle held the headset.
-The headset had a cord on it just like a phone at home, before the cordless phones, that is.
+The headset had a cord on it, just like a phone at home, before the cordless phones, that is.
 Under the seat, the box was about 3 1/2 inches high and the size of a laptop with a 17.1-inch screen.

 Check Also